ec-coding/BANKI/BANKI Answers.md

   - **Result:** The entire process taught me the value of learning when to say “No” and to always be honest about my limitations with the people I work with.
 As I moved forward from this experience, I have stood by the principle of under-promising and over-delivering when possible.

 - [x] B20) What do you read on a regular basis?
-  - Recently I've been reading various books on Data Structures & Algorithms along with books about different styles of coding architecture.
+  - I regularly follow influential tech blogs and publications such as Medium's engineering section, Hacker News, and publications like ACM Queue and IEEE Spectrum.
+These sources provide valuable insights into emerging technologies, best practices, and thought-provoking articles written by industry experts.
+I'm usually always on the lookout for content related to niche packages I use with React, especially if expansive documentation is not readily available for them.
-  - I'll also typically read movie screenplays, self-help books, and cooking guides.
+  - I'll also typically read self-help books and cooking guides.
 I'm a huge fan of our public library system and regularly use it.

 - [ ] B21) What's some critical feedback you've gotten recently?